Phil1108/transformers/model_cards/amberoad/passage-reranking-Multilingual-MSMARCO/README.md

 ## Training data

-This model is trained using the [Microsoft MS Marco Dataset](https://microsoft.github.io/msmarco/ "Microsoft MS Marco").
-We use the small.dev.tsv ????
+This model is trained using the [**Microsoft MS Marco Dataset**](https://microsoft.github.io/msmarco/ "Microsoft MS Marco").
+This training dataset contains approximately 400M tuples of a query, relevant and non-relevant passages.
+All datasets used for training and evaluating are listed in this [table](https://github.com/microsoft/MSMARCO-Passage-Ranking#data-information-and-formating).
+The used dataset for training is called *Train Triples Large*, while the evaluation was made on *Top 1000 Dev*.
+There are 6,900 queries in total in the development dataset, where each query is mapped to top 1,000 passage retrieved using BM25 from MS MARCO corpus.

 ## Training procedure